-Solid Waste Hauling Services.
+G5 Solid Waste Hauling Services.
 To ensure community members have access to information on solid waste hauling services in their region or town, SWMEs must annually update the contact information and trash, recycling, and food scrap pickup services offered by all commercial solid waste haulers operating within their region on the SWME website.
 SWMEs may elect to establish licensing or registration programs to accomplish this requirement.

-1. In the annual SWIP report, provide a website link to hauler contact list and services haulers provide.

-Description of Updating Process:

-The Rutland County Solid Waste District and the Solid Waste Alliance Communities maintain a list of commercial solid waste haulers that is renewed on a calendar year.
+DOCUMENTATION (only required in the annual SWIP reports): In the annual SWIP report, provide a website link to hauler contact list and services haulers provide.
+Description of Updating Process: The Rutland County Solid Waste District and the Solid Waste Alliance Communities maintain a list of commercial solid waste haulers that is renewed on a calendar year.
 The application lists the services offered including contact information and a current certificate of insurance.
 The licensing requirements are sent to the haulers in November of each year.
 The information is compiled in an excel spreadsheet and posted on our website.